c3g/GenPipes/genpipes/tools/wizard_json/README-wizard-json.txt

   - Goes to command_help

 - command_help: Asks if the user needs help constructing the command
-  - Yes → goes to the start of command_guide.json
+  - Yes → start of command_guide.json
-  - No → goes to end
+  - No → end

 - end: Terminates the wizard with a final message
   - Suggests running "genpipes -h" or visiting ReadTheDocs for more support